infracamp/infracamp/docs/mission/index.md

 **Software is no competitive edge - skills are.**

-The difficulty in software is to master a task the first release.
+The difficulty in software is to master a task the first time.
 After you showed the world that it can be done, it will be done faster and better by your competitors.
 The competitive advantage enterprises really have is the skillset of their personnel.
 These skills must be kept up to date.